Level3-REST/site/doc/profiles/form.md

 ##### Idempotent Submissions

 A Form resource may offer Clients the option to submit an `Idempotency-Key` header to uniquely identify a submission request.
 The client can resubmit the request with the same header value to verify that their submission was accepted.
+Subsequent form submissions with the same `Idempotency-Key` and form body can be considered as ignored by the form resource.

 If the resource offers this capability, the GET / HEAD response will contain an `Idempotency-Key` with either `optional` or `required`. `optional` means the client can supply a key if they choose, while `required` means they must submit an `Idempotency-Key` header.

 When the client submits a duplicate request using the same `Idempotency-Key`, the resource will return the same response as the original request.
+If the request has different data than a previous request using the same `Idempotency-KEY`, the resource may choose to respond with a `422 Unprocessable Entity` to indicate the forms are not identical.

 The key format is described in the [IETF Draft](https://datatracker.ietf.org/doc/html/draft-ietf-httpapi-idempotency-key-header-00) document for Idempotency-Key.
 Like ETags, wrap the value in double quotes; for example: `Idempotency-Key: "a7a6dbe0"`.